ewaldbervoets/Knowledge-Share/README.md

 kubectl create deployment pong-service --image=pong-service:latest
 ```

+Now, Kubernetes knows about our applications and how to run them, but it's still pulling the images from the default Docker environment.
+We need to tell Kubernetes to use the images we built inside the Minikube environment.

 Update the deployments to use the local image:

+We can update the deployments to use the local Docker images by patching them with an `imagePullPolicy` of `Never`.
+This means that Kubernetes will never try to pull the image from a registry, but instead, it will use the local Docker image.

 ```bash
 kubectl patch deployment ping-service -p '{"spec":{"template":{"spec":{"containers":[{"name":"ping-service","imagePullPolicy":"Never"}]}}}}' kubectl patch deployment pong-service -p '{"spec":{"template":{"spec":{"containers":[{"name":"pong-service","imagePullPolicy":"Never"}]}}}}'
 ```

+> **Note:** Instead of patching the deployment through the cli, deployments are usually declared through YAML files.
+This is what the YAML file of the ping service would look like after patching the `imagePullPolicy`:
+>
+>```yaml
+>apiVersion: apps/v1
+>kind: Deployment
+>metadata:
+>  name: ping-service
+>spec:
+>  replicas: 1
+>  selector:
+>    matchLabels:
+>      app: ping-service
+>  template:
+>    metadata:
+>      labels:
+>        app: ping-service
+>    spec:
+>      containers:
+>      - name: ping-service
+>        image: ping-service:latest
+>        imagePullPolicy: Never
+>```
+>
+>